graphistry/graphistry-helm/docs/source/graphistry-helm-docs.rst

 Volume Binding
 --------------
-After initial deployment , the PVCs (**gak-private,gak-public,data-mount,local-media-mount**) for graphistry will have PVs dynamically provisioned for them by the StorageClass configured via global.storageClassNameOverride (default: retain-sc), and the pods will bind to them automatically.
-If the cluster is redeployed, the PVs will be released and the pods will not be able to bind to them.
-To fix this, the PVCs must include the volumename from the PV that was provisioned for it.
+After initial deployment, the PVCs (**gak-private, gak-public, data-mount, local-media-mount**) for Graphistry will have PVs dynamically provisioned for them by the StorageClass configured via ``global.storageClassNameOverride`` (default: ``retain-sc``), and the pods will bind to them automatically.
+If the Helm release is uninstalled and reinstalled, the PVs (with Retain policy) will be in Released state and will not automatically rebind.

-Find the volume name by running the following command:
+To preserve volume bindings across redeployments, generate the ``volumeName`` block for your values file:

     .. code-block:: shell-session

+        echo "volumeName:
+          dataMount: $(kubectl get pvc data-mount -n graphistry -o jsonpath='{.spec.volumeName}')
+          localMediaMount: $(kubectl get pvc local-media-mount -n graphistry -o jsonpath='{.spec.volumeName}')
+          gakPublic: $(kubectl get pvc gak-public -n graphistry -o jsonpath='{.spec.volumeName}')
-        kubectl get pv -n graphistry
+          gakPrivate: $(kubectl get pvc gak-private -n graphistry -o jsonpath='{.spec.volumeName}')"

-This will return a list of PVs that were provisioned for the PVCs.
-The volumename can be found in the output of the command corresponding to the PVC.
-Add the name to your values.yaml file under the volumeName section.
-An example values.yaml can be:
+Copy the output into your values file under the ``volumeName`` section, for example:

     .. code-block:: yaml